Dwebs911/dwebs911.github.io/index.md

 - Lead after school and online computer science courses teaching languages such as Scratch, JavaScript, and Python.
 - Provided lessons on basic computer science concepts such as conditionals, algorithms, and variables to various age groups.

+### July 2019 - June 2020 / President - University Manitoba Anime Club
+- Responsible for hiring and leading the executive team.
+- Creating long term strategies to ensure club growth and effectiveness.
+- Leads administrative projects.

+### December 2018 - July 2019 /  Events Coordinator - University of Manitoba Anime Club
+- Planned and executed various social events.
+- Reported to executive staff and delegated roles and responsibilities to events staff.
+- Communicated with external organizations for event sponsorship.

 ---

 ## Skills